Helping People And Corporations Move Into The New World Of Work

 What attracted you to the BIF Summit?

-I met Rabbi Irwin Kula at an event, and we spoke about the transformation of workplace relationships, which he likened to the transformation of relationships via religion.
-Then he mentioned the BIF Summit to me.
-He told me the Summit is a fascinating event about the whole idea of transformation and innovation.
-He described the way Summit is done, with a cross-pollination of the audience, and it rang very very true with me.
+I met Rabbi Irwin Kula at an event, and we spoke about the new positive relationships developing in the workplace, which he suggested could be filling in some of the relationships that previously were provided by someone’s religious community.
+Later, he mentioned the BIF Summit to me.
+He told me the Summit is a fascinating event focused on transformation and innovation.
+He described how the Summit works, with cross-pollination among the storytellers and audience, and it rang very true with me.

 Tell us just a bit about the subject of your BIF Summit story.